Ten Considerations when Terminating a Distributorship Relationship

 10. Consult with legal counsel before terminating a distributor.

 Finally, legal counsel should always be consulted to ensure proper analysis occurs before terminating a distributor.
 A legal eye is necessary to ensure that a proper basis exists for termination, proper notice requirements are provided, and that there are no hidden defenses or claims for the terminated party, including franchise protections or common law protections such as the recoupment doctrine.
-Armstrong Teasdale attorneys in the Franchise, Distribution and Antitrust practice group work with manufacturers and suppliers to successfully guide suppliers through their decision to terminate an underperforming or noncompliant distributor.
+Armstrong Teasdale attorneys in the Franchise and Distribution practice area work with manufacturers and suppliers to successfully guide suppliers through their decision to terminate an underperforming or noncompliant distributor.
 Our attorneys have defended those decisions made by suppliers and manufacturers at trial in state and federal courts, in private arbitrations, and through skilled settlement negotiations.